justbarran/Just-a-Fingerprint-Scanner-GT-521FXX/README.md

 "	Created by Nicholas Hosein and Christian Barran, Feb 1st 2021
-	Licensed for non-commercial use, must include this license message basically, Feel free to hack away at it, but just give me credit and subscribe to my youtube channel for more."
+	Licensed for non-commercial use, must include this license message basically, Feel free to hack away at it, but just give us credit and subscribe to my youtube channel for more."